About us

 Vincent Bailey

-As a young professional geologist I have been fortunate to gain an already wide experience in assessing, designing, supervising and testing a large number of domestic, commercial and district scale closed loop ground source heating and cooling systems.It is the ground-up understanding that studying for a Masters in Geology and working at B.A.
-Hydro Solutions Ltd has provided me with which means my participation in the GSHPA Council can provide fundamental assistance and a fresh understanding on the many important roles the Association has in our industry.
+As a young professional geologist, I have been fortunate to gain extensive experience in assessing, designing, supervising, and testing a variety of domestic, commercial, and district-scale closed-loop ground source heating and cooling systems.
+The ground-up understanding I developed while studying for a Master’s in Geology, combined with my hands-on industry experience, enables me to bring valuable insights and a fresh perspective to the GSHPA Council.
+This allows me to contribute effectively to the many important roles the Association plays within our industry.

 Learning how to design robust ground source heating and cooling systems and seeing some of the largest systems in the country now ‘go live’ has kept my knowledge of thermogeology and hydrogeology on a learning curve since day 1.
 The need for better learning tools and a hands-on approach to design and testing are factors, among others, which I see undervalued by newcomers to our industry.As a Member of the GSHPA Council I will endeavour to help improve upon the geological learning and practices our industry has in place as well as advocating for and engaging with regulatory bodies to discuss and where possible refine new and upcoming working policies, practices and processes such as the General Binding Rules which will now begin to affect the installation of new closed loop systems cross the country.